 No, we cannot guarantee specific providers or locations.
 Members are matched based on whether they are currently working inside a school building, willingness to travel and home/school address.
 Supply of the vaccine is extremely limited, but we hope to match everyone as quickly as possible.

 When are UFT members eligible to receive the vaccine?

 New York State recently announced that additional frontline employees are now eligible to receive the COVID-19 vaccine in Phase 1B of vaccine distribution, including educators and school staff.
-UFT members working for the DOE became eligible to receive the COVID-19 vaccine as of Monday, Jan.
+UFT members working as educators and day care providers became eligible to receive the COVID-19 vaccine as of Monday, Jan.
 11, with priority given to in-person staff.

 I never received an email from the UFT about the vaccine program.
 Can I still participate?

 The vaccination program is open to all UFT members working as educators and day care providers.
 Call the UFT Vaccine Hotline at 212-701-9677for more assistance.

 Make sure you are subscribed to receive UFT emails.
 If you have a Gmail account, please be aware that our emails could end up in your “Promotions” inbox.
 Check your promotions inbox frequently or set the "UFT Vaccine Program" sender to go to your primary inbox so you don’t miss your match or the deadline to schedule your appointment.

 When I filled out the UFT survey I originally said I was not interested in receiving the vaccine, but I have changed my mind.
 Can I still participate in this process?